St. Lucas University College of Art & Design, Antwerp, Belgium

 About Mireille Schellhorn

-While working on her Master of Research in Antwerp 2010/11, she founds the origin of this culture-nature relationship within Victorian landscape gardens and specifically Victorian conservatories.
-As a result of this research, her current work The Cure Project, includes at this time four unpublished photo books: The Tropical Department, A Lady's Walk, A Hope of Relief and Cure (shortlisted for http://2014.fotobookfestival.org/dummy-award-2014) and Nest of Gladness.
+While working on my Master of Research in Antwerp 2010/11, I found the origin of this culture-nature relationship within Victorian landscape gardens and specifically Victorian conservatories.